Jenny Slate Hung Out With Chris Evans' Family & It's The True Gift Of The Season

 In a profile with Vulture, Slate described Evans as "truly one of the kindest people I’ve ever met, to the point where sometimes I would look at him and it would kind of break my heart."
 She added:

 "He’s really vulnerable, and he’s really straightforward.
-He’s like primary colors.
+He’s like primary colours.
 He has beautiful, big, strong emotions, and he’s really sure of them.
 It’s just wonderful to be around.
-His heart is probably golden-colored, if you could paint it."
+His heart is probably golden-coloured, if you could paint it."

 This was fresh off their breakup a month earlier, so clearly they still thought very highly of each other even in the time they were apart.

-Around the same time, Evans still thought the world of Slate. describing her as his favorite human.
+Around the same time, Evans still thought the world of Slate. describing her as his favourite human.
 He told People in a March 2017 interview:

 "She’s so vulnerable, so honest, so interested in other people more than herself, she’s incredibly compassionate, there’s just nothing to not love about her."